 Scenario 1: Auto-Callable Note on Equity Index

 A three-year product with annual observation dates.
+The returns and risk of this structured product are directly linked to the performance of the underlying stock market index.
 If the index exceeds a preset level on any observation date, the note is called early with a fixed return (e.g. 8% p.a.).
-If not called, the investor receives full principal back at maturity with a buffer against a 20% market decline.
+If not called, the investor receives full principal back at maturity with a buffer against a 20% market decline, meaning that market volatility and movements in the underlying stock market index can affect whether the capital protection barrier is breached and influence potential returns or losses.

 Scenario 2: Yield-Boost Hybrid Note